 Women aged 15-29 years are the most at-risk group in Australia for chlamydia infection.

-Transmission of chlamydia is easily prevented by using a condom
+Transmission of chlamydia is easily prevented by

 Chlamydia Screening Procedure and Treatment